koitsu/thorchain-cryptotax/README.md

 - LPs (add/remove liquidity)
 - lending
 - savers
-- bond/unbond
+- bonding/unbonding
-- TCY claim (Note: This is mapped as a Receive/Transfer In)
+- TCY claiming (Note: This is mapped as a Receive/Transfer In)
+- TCY staking

 Not currently supported
 - Mayachain